theshahzaib/yolov7-easyone/README.md

 ## 6. One Process Autoscripts Generator
 1. Update the parameters or variables in the "python one_process_yolov7.py" file.
+2. Update config file(s) in the "cfg/custom" folder.
-2. Run the following command in "[custom model name]" folder.
+3. Run the following command in "[custom model name]" folder.
     ```cmd
     python one_process_yolov7.py
     ```
+# One Process Autoscript
-- Auto Split the dataset into 'Train' and 'Valid' folders.
+## - Auto Split the dataset into 'Train' and 'Valid' folders.
-- Generate the custom "coco.yaml" file.
+## - Generate the custom "coco.yaml" file with all autoset paths.
-- Generate the custom "train.sh" file.
+## - Generate the custom "train.sh" file with all autoset paths.

-3. Update config file(s) in the "cfg/custom" folder.
+#

 ## 7. Training.
 ```cmd